 After a person’s arrest details can be thoroughly analyzed for potential test procedure mistakes other crucial errors, they will then be in a better position and ability to apply the law to fight specific facts of the blood test under the influence case.

-If you are currently fighting a driving under the influence offense arrest charge based upon blood test results, you are already likely aware that you stand to lose a lot more than money if you are convicted of drunk or drugged driving.
+If you are currently fighting a driving under the influence offense arrest charge based upon readings of blood test results, you are already likely aware that you stand to lose a lot more than money if you are convicted of drunk or drugged driving.
 Your way of life and your livelihood is on the line.
 A conviction of a DUI or DWI charge will create a permanent criminal record that can have a serious impact on a person’s future and affect life for years to come.
 In addition to the high costs and fines, a driver could lose a license and all driving privileges with a suspension.

 Even just one drinking or drugged driving offense on a person’s record can also raise car insurance rates and prevent a person from getting many types jobs.
 Because the consequences of a driving under the influence conviction are so severe under the new law, it is critically important to find a lawyer who has extensive experience fighting blood test results charges that is local to the area a person is going to court at.